YEPNetwork/yepnetwork.github.io/_diaspora/2018-02-15-mignotae-kebede.md

 ---
 layout: diaspora
-title: Dr. Menna Demessie
+title: Mignotae Kebede
 position: Film Producer and Development Manager at Life Pieces To Masterpieces(LPTM)
-image: menna-demessie.jpg
+image: mignotae-kebede.png
 body_class: diaspora-detail
 ---
 A native Californian and graduate of The George Washington University (GWU), Mignotae Kebede is dedicated to exploring the intersections between creative expression and social change.